enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/campaigns.md

 ![email-editor--information](/media/email-editor--information.png)

-Besides the obvious settings for name and sender editors can fill out a preview text that will be visible in many email clients inbox (for example on iOS), if the Workspace has multiple themes configured editors must also choose which to use for the email.
+Besides the obvious settings for name and sender editors can fill out a preview text that will be visible in many email clients inboxes (for example on iOS), if the Workspace has multiple themes configured editors must also choose which to use for the email.

 ## 2. Content